GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 collection of proof tools necessary for analysis and verification of complex software artifacts.

-In this tutorial we will overview how to use SAW to proof functional equality different implementations.
+In this tutorial we will overview how to use SAW to prove the functional equality of different implementations.
 The steps are as follows:

 - [1.
 Compile the code.](#1-compile-the-code)
 - [2.
 Run the saw interpreter](#2-run-the-saw-interpreter)